Location Guide

 • Sweets and treats

-So, whether you want your big brand favourites, or something a little artisanal as a treat, you’ll have plenty of options.
+So, whether you want your big brand favourites or something a little artisanal as a treat, you’ll have plenty of options.

 • Parkgate has the highest life expectancy for females in the whole of the Cheshire West and Chester area.
 During World War 2, two of the houses in the village with cellars were used as shelters for public protection from bombing.
 In an effort to trick bomber pilots, small lights were placed on the marsh to give the illusion of settlements below.